coder/docs/setup/updating.md

     example **web-ingress** can take some time to release the IP addresses; if you run the install command before this process completes, the install process will fail.

-    Since uninstalling removes the `web-ingress` service which owns the IP address for the ingress controller.
-After re-installing, the `web-ingress` service may have a new public IP address or hostname.
-The DNS provider will need to reflect this new IP or CNAME.
+    Running `uninstall` removes the `web-ingress` service that owns the IP address for the ingress controller.
+As such, the `web-ingress` service may have a new public IP address or hostname after you reinstall; if this is the case, update your DNS provider with your new IP and/or CNAME.

 1. Run the `upgrade` command with the new version number and helm chart values
    file: